 Alice in Pretentious Artsy Self-Satisfied Modern Bigotry Land (Part II)

 I could not end this without saying something about what happens back on the top side of the rabbit hole once Alice comes back to her Victorian world.
-She rejects her upper class twit of the year and approaches her father's old partner about a really radical business venture, trading with China.
-Someone needs to offer the writers a history lesson and explain that even our stuffy Victorians were up to trading with China; there was nothing radical in the nineteenth century about such a prospect.
+She rejects her upper-class twit of the year and approaches her father's old partner about a really radical business venture, trading with China.
+Someone needs to offer the writers a history lesson and explain that even our stuffy Victorians were up to trading with China; there was nothing radical in the nineteenth-century about such a prospect.
 The West even fought several opium wars to open China to western trade.
 Even people in the Middle Ages were imaginative enough to try trading with China.
-This was how we got Columbus accidently discovering America in the first place.
+This was how we got Columbus accidentally discovering America in the first place.

 I really wanted to like this movie.
 I was waiting for it since I heard about it this past summer.
 I even had a poster of it up as my desktop background.
 (This proved to be a mistake as some of my little Haredi cousins wanted to use my laptop and started screaming about the not "tznisudic," immodestly dressed, girl in the picture.)
 However much I respect the people behind this film, it was a failure and not even having it in 3-D could save it.